Having one or more personal mottos can enrich your life in more ways than one.

 Measure twice and cut once.

-In order to get something you never had, you have to do something you’ve never done.
+If you want something you never had, you have to do something you’ve never done

 The master has failed more times than the beginner has even tried.